 If you search for professional ceramic coatings, be prepared to take out from your pocket anywhere from $500 to $3,000.
-It all depends on the size and condition of your vehicle, the quality of ceramic coating you get, but also your dealer’s reputation.
+It all depends on the size and condition of your vehicle, the quality of ceramic coating you get, and also your dealer’s reputation.
 Obviously, a brand new car will be much cheaper to coat compared to an old, larger vehicle, which has more severe paint correction work required.

 Also, keep in mind that there can also be a lot of hidden costs behind taking your car to a professional.
 Some of the costs you will be told about do not include all the prep work.
 And sometimes, even the specialist might know for sure what the process will entail.
-For example, if the body is oxidized, a full paint correction procedure might be required which will significantly raise the initial costs you had in mind.
+For example, if the body is oxidized, a full paint correction procedure might be required, which will significantly raise the initial costs you had in mind.

-When it comes to DIY ceramic coating kits the prices start at about $20 for the cheapest ones, and can reach up to around $150.
+When it comes to DIY ceramic coating kits, the prices start at about $20 for the cheapest ones and can reach up to around $150.
 If you read our post from the beginning, but also if you had a look at our other articles and reviews, you must probably know that we are huge fans of this option.
-And if you choose products of quality such as Nexgen or Torque Detail you can rest assured that you will get quality results equal to what you might expect from professional ones, but coming at incomparable costs.
+And if you choose products of quality such as Nexgen or Torque Detail, you can rest assured that you will get quality results equal to what you might expect from professional ones but coming at incomparable costs.

 The setting up of the DIY ceramic coating kit completely relies on the size of your auto and can take up to 4 to 8 hours fully if you want to do it accurately.
-Compared to professional services, a DIY ceramic coating will save you $1000 and you can even see better outcomes.
-But this, of course, is only if you are prepared to install the prep work, and have the elementary motorized detailing capacity and tolerance to put in by yourself.
+Compared to professional services, a DIY ceramic coating will save you $1000, and you can even see better outcomes.
+But this, of course, is only if you are prepared to install the prep work and have the elementary motorized detailing capacity and tolerance to put in by yourself.

 Is Ceramic Coating Worth It?
 Overview

-If you are still wondering whether ceramic coating is worth it or not, we hope that we managed to get you convinced regarding this product’s exceptional paint protection properties.
+If you are still wondering whether the ceramic coating is worth it or not, we hope that we managed to get you convinced regarding this product’s exceptional paint protection properties.

 Cars have to endure different types of attacks ranging from scratches to contamination with dirt and dust.
-But a ceramic coating layer can provide your vehicle with a strong protective surface that shields it from all types of foreign matter, thus preventing damage, and ensuring that your vehicle can withstand harsh conditions.
+But a ceramic coating layer can provide your vehicle with a strong protective surface that shields it from all types of foreign matter, thus preventing damage and ensuring that your vehicle can withstand harsh conditions.